gevulotnetwork/taiko-demo/README.md

 ### 3.3 Summary

-We have exposed a verifier mode, which is normally not done separately by prover_cmd, but rather at the end of the proof generation.
+We have exposed a verifier mode, which is normally not done separately by `prover_cmd`, but rather at the end of the proof generation as a check.
 We have encapsulated that code for our verifier.
+There is also verification done on-chain, by the L1 node.

-Additionally, we added support for the legacy prover, which uses a live RPC connection to generate the witness and then directly generate the proof.
-Of course here, we use command line arguments, instead of environment variables used in the original version.
+Additionally, we support the legacy prover, which uses a live RPC connection to generate the witness, being used directly to generate the proof.
+We use command line arguments here, instead of environment variables used in the original version.

 The four modes of `prover_cmd` are illustrated with the following calls.
 The witness capture and legacy prover both require a live RPC Katla endpoint.
-They should all work as written.
+They should all work as written, given a valid connection.

 ```
 ./target/release/prover_cmd witness_capture -b 57437 -k gevulot/kzg_bn254_22.srs -r http://35.205.130.127:8547 -w witness.json